martinnajjar12/lintertin/README.md

 ### Single empty line at the bottom of the file

+<p>Lintertin checks if there's no empty line at the end of the file:</p>

+Bad Example:

 ```Bad Example
 class ForTest
   def method
   end
 end
 ```

+Good Example

 ```Good Example
 class ForTest